 The Company has identified the risk of low volumes of renewable electricity and of available sustainable biomass and the risk of them not being directed for the use of industries and/or aviation.
-This could result in insufficient quantities of Sustainable Aviation Fuels ("SAF"), hydrogen, and energy for manufacturing activities, thereby limiting the Company's decarbonisation levers to align with the Paris Agreement temperature targets and increasing costs and operational restrictions.
-This could result in reduced attractiveness of current and new products leading to lower or longer returns on invested R&D. This market risk may trigger the need for the Company to deploy a dedicated ecosystem engagement plan (see "6.1.2 - Climate change"), leading to material operating expenses and/or related investments.
+This could result in insufficient quantities of sustainable aviation fuels ("SAF"), hydrogen, and energy for manufacturing activities, thereby limiting the Company's decarbonisation levers to align with the Paris Agreement temperature targets and increasing costs and operational restrictions.
+This could result in reduced attractiveness of current and new products leading to lower or longer returns on invested R&D. This market risk may trigger the need for the Company to deploy a dedicated ecosystem engagement plan (see "- Information on the Company's Activities - Non-Financial Information - 1.2.2 Climate change"), leading to material operating expenses and/or related investments.